 Eligibility

 User organisations without a DCC Gateway Connection who require access to SSI will be eligible to set up a connection via public internet.
+User organisations with legitimate use cases that do have a DCC Gateway connection may also be eligible to set up a connection via public internet.
+This will be managed by DCC on a case-by-case basis.

-The rationale for this position is security hardening and principle of least privilege: access via a private network is more secure than access via public internet, therefore if access via a private network is possible this should be the default position for User access.
+DCC preference is for user organisations to access the SSI via a private network (i.e. the DCC Gateway).
+The rationale for this position is security hardening and principle of secure by design: access via a private network is more secure than access via public internet, therefore if access via a private network is possible this should be the default position for User access.

 Please note that the security posture for internet connectivity has been deemed sufficient by the Security Sub Committee (SSC), so this is not to suggest that internet connectivity with the controls proposed is insecure, but that a private network is more secure.
 This will be subject to regular re-assessment.